Towards a Non-singular Paradigm of Black Hole Physics

 \hrule

 CB financial support was provided by the Spanish Government through the Grants No. PID2020-118159GB-C43 and PID2023-149018NB-C43 (funded by MCIN/AEI/10.13039/501100011033), by the Junta de Andaluc\'{\i}a through the project FQM219 and from the Severo Ochoa grant CEX2021-001131-S funded by MCIN/AEI/ 10.13039/501100011033.
+The Center of Gravity is a Center of Excellence funded by the Danish National Research Foundation under grant No. 184.
 PMM is supported by the project PID2022-138263NB-I00 funded by MICIN/AEI/10.13039/501100011033 and by ERDF/EU.
 The research of FDP and AP is supported by a research grant (VIL60819) from VILLUM FONDEN.